Drowsy Driving Accidents in DC

 How Does Regan Zambri Long Handle Drowsy Driving Claims?

 Our Washington, D.C.-based personal injury law firm passionately advocates for their clients who have sustained injuries due to the negligence of others.
 Because Washington, DC, doesn’t have explicit drowsy driving laws, the legal process following a car accident involving driver fatigue can be complicated to prove.
-Neccessary evidence for your claim includes:
+Necessary evidence for your claim includes:

 • Driving logs or work shift records showing the amount of time working without sleep